 Apache announced the Alpine High discovery in the Delaware Basin.

-Apache created Altus Midstream Company in 2018 to fund ongoing planned midstream investments at Alpine High while also retaining a majority stake and operational control.
+Apache created Altus Midstream Company and retains a majority stake and operational control.

-Apache announced a redesign of its organization structure and operations to the company for the long term.
+Apache announced a redesign of its organization structure and operations for the long term.
 Apache also announced a joint venture agreement with Total S.A. to explore and develop Block 58 offshore Suriname.

 Apache and partner, Total S.A., announced three discoveries in Block 58 offshore Suriname.